-- Sign up for email notification so you’ll know the minute a home is listed.
+- Sign up for an email notification so you’ll know the minute a home is listed.

-- Call me directly at 530-541-2465 or stop by my office and we’ll sit down and explore all options.
+- Call us directly at 530-541-2465 or stop by my office and we’ll sit down and explore all options.

 - Get my newsletter every other month which gives you an insight into Lake Tahoe real estate.

 - Search all homes for sale around the lake.
-My website makes it easy to search for homes that match your criteria.
+Our website makes it easy to search for homes that match your criteria.